John Calvin bibliography: Commentaries

 Calvin produced commentaries on most of the books of the Bible.
 His first commentary on Romans was published in 1540, and he planned to write commentaries on the entire New Testament.
 However, it took six years before he wrote his second, a commentary on I Corinthians.
 Within four years he had published commentaries on all the Pauline epistles, and he also revised the commentary on Romans.
-He then turned his attention on the general epistles, dedicating them to Edward VI of England.
+He then turned his attention on the general epistles, dedicating them to the English King Edward VI.
 By 1555 he had completed his work on the New Testament, finishing with the Acts and the Gospels (he did omit the brief second and third Epistles of John and the Book of Revelation).

 For the Old Testament, he wrote commentaries on Isaiah, the books of the Pentateuch, the Psalms, and Joshua.
 The material for the commentaries often originated from lectures to students and ministers that he would re-work for publication.
 However, from 1557 onwards, he could not find the time to continue this method, and he gave permission for his lectures to be published from stenographers' notes.
 These Praelectiones covered the minor prophets, Daniel, Jeremiah, Lamentations, and part of Ezekiel.

 In the controversial matter of interpreting prophecy such as that in the Book of Daniel, Calvin proposed a preterist view, which is to say that he believed that the prophecies in the book of Daniel apply only to the history between prophet Daniel (530 BC) and Jesus' first coming (30 AD).
 In this view he was out of line with the early church and the Reformers who came before him, who maintained more fully to historical-continuous view.
 Calvin is also in distinction to many of his later successors who took a future fulfillment interpretation.

 Dutch theologian Jacobus Arminius, after whom the anti-Calvinistic movement Arminianism was named, says with regard to the value of Calvin's writings:

 Next to the study of the Scriptures which I earnestly inculcate, I exhort my pupils to peruse Calvin’s Commentaries, which I extol in loftier terms than Helmich himself (a Dutch divine, 1551-1608); for I affirm that he excels beyond comparison in the interpretation of Scripture, and that his commentaries ought to be more highly valued than all that is handed down to us by the library of the fathers; so that I acknowledge him to have possessed above most others, or rather above all other men, what may be called an eminent spirit of prophecy.
 His Institutes ought to be studied after the (Heidelberg) Catechism, as containing a fuller explanation, but with discrimination, like the writings of all men.